Language:

 The Price We’re Paying Today

-Because stress was never taught in school, organizations are paying the bill.
+Because stress lessons in school were never taught, organizations are paying the bill.

 The result?
-Productivity dips, creativity stalls, health crumbles—and organizations wonder why “talent retention” is suddenly impossible.
+Productivity dips, creativity stalls, health crumbles—and organizations wonder why employee wellness tracking and stress at work are suddenly critical.

 What Stress Should Have Taught Us in Classrooms

-If stress had been a subject, here’s the syllabus I wish we had seen:
+If stress had been a subject, here’s the syllabus we wish we had seen:

-- Balance: That true excellence is sustainable, not self-destructive.
+• Balance: True excellence is sustainable, not self-destructive.

 Imagine if students graduated with this toolkit.
 Imagine if teachers modeled this in classrooms.
-We’d have workforces that innovate under pressure instead of collapsing under it.
+We’d have workforces with strong organizational stress management and better workplace stress management outcomes.

 Solh: The New Teacher Stress Forgot

-That’s why I built Solh Wellness—to teach the lessons stress never did.
+That’s why I built Solh Wellness—to teach the lessons stress lessons in school never did.

-- Streffie – The Stress Scanner: Like grading a paper, but for stress.
+• Streffie – The Stress Scanner: Like grading a paper, but for stress.
 Objective, instant, anonymous.
+Learn more at Streffie

 This isn’t therapy.
 It’s not a token wellness activity.
 It’s the missing subject finally added to the curriculum of organizations.